salzman-lab/SPLASH/README.md

 | --use_read_length | Boolean value if the looklength should be calculated as a function of read length, options: `true`, `false` | `true` |
 | --looklength | If `--use_read_length false`, this is the distance to look for candidate consensus sequences and targets | 0 |
 | --num_keep_anchors | Maxiumum number of fastq reads to parse | 4000000 |

+# Outputs

+`get_anchors`
+1. `anchors.tsv`
+    * List of significant anchor sequences

+`parse_anchors`
+1. `consensus_anchors/`
+    1. `*.fasta`
+        * Fasta file of the consensus sequences of each significant anchor sequence
+    2. `*_counts.tab`
+        * For each consensus sequence, the frequency count of the consensus base at each position
+    3. `*_fractions.tab`
+        * For each consensus sequence, the fraction of occurrence of the consensus base at each position
+2. `target_counts/`
+    * For each fastq file, a counts file for each significant anchor and all of their valid targets

+`compute_anchor_scores`
+1. `anchor_target_counts.tsv`
+    * A table of anchor-target counts per fastq file, with targets sorted by decreasing abundance per anchor
+    * For each anchor-target, the minimum Hamming distnace of each target with its previus targets is reported

+`bowtie2_annotations`
+1. `anchor_scores.tsv`
+    * Anchor sample scores for each fastq file
+    * Anchor summary scores, consisting of the standard deviation of all anchor sample scores
+    * For each anchor, it's alignment to each reference in `--bowtie2_samplesheet`
+2. `target_annotations.tsv`
+    * For each target, it's alignment to each reference in `--bowtie2_samplesheet`

 ## Citations